nineinchnick/trino-faker/README.md

 * `#{Name.first_name} #{Name.first_name} #{Name.last_name}`
 * `#{number.number_between '1','10'}`

 Generator expressions cannot be used for non-character based columns.
+To limit their data range, specify constraints in the `WHERE` clause.

 ## Number of generated rows